 - For those students wishing to make-up Repertoire Class, added 8.16.17

-- o Occasions:
+- Occasions:

 - When sports and Repertoire Class conflict

 - Those students who are completing a degree in less than four on-campus years and are doing private lessons in the summer

 - Follow these steps

 - Discuss options with your Repertoire Class teacher.

 - Watch/listen to approved music recordings

 - This could be past repertoire class recordings on YouTube

-- o Piano Rep Play list
+- Piano Rep Play list

-- o String Rep Play list
+- String Rep Play list

 - Current recordings uploaded each week, available on YouTube and "upload complete" announcements posted on the Music Group Page.

 - Same-instrument recitals

 - o Piano Recitals

 - 0

 - Other approved recordings approved by the Rep. Class teacher.

 - From a variety of style periods

 - Have a notebook/journal logging the following

 - When you listened

 - What you listened to

 - How long it was

 - Download scores from IMSLP when available

 - Comments on the piece

 - Time involved

 - Equivalent of 12 weeks times 50 minutes per week = 10 hours

 - Performance

 - As per handbook 2 performances for majors and 1 for minor

+- Repertoire music played for performance should be equal to your jury level repertoire. (added 1/10/24)

 - Out-of-home performance can be at church, in a nursing home, etc.

-- This should be recorded (audio and video), uploaded to YouTube or something similar, and link sent to teacher.

-- Turn in your completed journal/notebook to your Repertoire Class teacher at the end of the term.